 The autumn attracts plenty of travelers to both Chattanooga and Virginia Beach.
 Furthermore, most visitors come to Virginia Beach for the natural beauty of the area during these months.

 Chattanooga is around the same temperature as Virginia Beach in the autumn.
-The temperature in Chattanooga is usually 63°F (17°C) in October, and Virginia Beach stays around 62°F (16°C).
+The daily temperature in Chattanooga averages around 63°F (17°C) in October, and Virginia Beach fluctuates around 62°F (16°C).